Duties Shifted for Several Members of Jay Wright's Staff

 Villanova vs. Saint Joseph's - AP Photo Gallery

-From 2008-12 Donnelly served as an assistant coach, where his responsibilities included on-court instruction, recruiting and player development.
+From 2008-12 Donnelly served as a Wildcats' assistant coach, where his responsibilities included on-court instruction, recruiting and player development.
 During his stint the Wildcats made appearances in the NCAA Tournament Sweet 16 (2008) and NCAA Final Four (2009).
 In this capacity, Donnelly assisted in the development of BIG EAST Most Improved Player Dante Cunningham and All-American Scottie Reynolds.

 Donnelly played a key role in the recruitment of classes ranked among the nation's best and helped Villanova maintain its 100 percent graduation rate among athletes who have remained in the program for four years.